khanna-vijay/k8s-containers101-demochat/README.md

 Great, you  are running  your build for the first time!

 ## Push your image to Docker registry
+In Codefresh the build images will be automatically pushed to Codefresh registry and there’s no need to specify the [Codefresh Docker Registry](https://docs.codefresh.io/v1.0/docs/codefresh-registry)  for the block __Push to Docker Registry__ in the pipeline of repository and you can just skip this step.

 Click on ___Repositories___, and then click on the ___Pipelines___ gear.

 ![Screenshot](https://codefresh.io/wp-content/uploads/2017/03/19.png)